sin4auto/PowerShell-KittingScripts/README.md

 This is a collection of PowerShell scripts for automating the kitting (initial setup) and development environment configuration of a Windows PC.

-By defining settings in a human-readable **`config.yaml`** file with clear comments, you can significantly reduce time-consuming manual setup tasks and enable anyone to quickly build a consistent environment.
+By simply defining settings in **`config.yaml`**, you can significantly reduce time-consuming manual setup tasks and enable anyone to quickly build a consistent environment.

 ## Key Features